Roger Heigham

 Roger Heigham (by 1515 – 29 August 1558), also spelt Roger Higham, was an English politician and Tudor administrator.
+Roger was the second son of Robert Higham of Higham in Werneth, Cheshire.
+Robert, also spelt Robart, was descended from John Higham of Higham in Werneth who was listed in 1445 as a knight, gentleman and freeholder of Cheshire.

 He was a Member (MP) of the Parliament of England for Gatton in 1545.
 A Protestant reformer under Henry VIII of England he was responsible for the sale of many previously monastic buildings and estates.
-Somewhat ironically, given his Protestant faith, he is perhaps most remembered as the Grandfather of Saint Anne Line, a devout Catholic martyred in 1601.
+He is the grandfather of Saint Anne Line, a devout Catholic martyred in 1601.